dsnowden25/Labs/File-Reading-Assembly/README.md

 ### Discussion
 * What is the first argument passed into the program?

+  * The first arg is always the program name

 * Why would having program arguments be useful for programs?

+  * Test modular code, one arg at a time, with print statments to show outputs line-by-line
+  * Create structure to follow, for setting up future code
+  * Can help reduce the amount of coding
+  * Increases fluidity, without having as much hard code

 ## Reading a File
 If you followed Mike Shaw's video, you will have a good idea of how to read a file.
 This follows a similar guideline.